pazifical/pazifical/README.md

 # 50% Engineer + 50% Artist

 Hi!
-My name is Pascal, but I go by the name Paz (peace).
+My name is Pascal, but I go by the name Paz (🇪🇸 peace).

 I'd call myself a realistic optimist that always tries to make things better.
 Either by using my engineering skills to drive progress towards a better future or by trying to write eye opening lyrics.